yotiosoft/librusimg/README.md

 With implementing the ``BackendTrait`` trait, you can add a new image format backend to librusimg that is not currently supported.
 ``Extension::ExternalFormat(String)`` is provided for the library crate users to use if they wish to implement their own alternate image file format.
+Use the ``rusimg::RusImg.assemble()`` function to create a new RusImg object from the external format.

 Example: Implementing ``my_bmp`` that implements ``bmp`` format myself.
 ```rust